pontusc/homelab/longhorn/readme.md

 Open-iscsi (services iscsid and open-iscsi need to be enabled and started)

-## Prometheus Operator for Longhorn metrics
+## Prometheus ServiceMonitor for Longhorn metrics

-Get the CRD's from [here](https://prometheus-operator.dev/docs/getting-started/installation/#install-using-yaml-files)
+See [monitoring](/monitoring) and install the kube-prometheus-stack helm chart.
+You have to add the label `release=kube-prometheus-stack` for it to be discovered.

 ## Missing CRDs